John Rodney McRae

 John Rodney McRae (November 20, 1934 – June 28, 2005) was an American murderer and suspected serial killer.
 McRae was officially convicted of two sexually motivated murders of young boys, one committed when he was 15, but is the prime suspect in at least three more.
-He never admitted his guilt, and died in prison while serving a life sentence.
+He never admitted his guilt and died in prison while serving a life sentence.

 Early life

-John Rodney McRae was born on November 20, 1934, in the small town of Belleville, Michigan, to John Alexander and Josephine Smith McRae, who also had a younger daughter.
+John Rodney McRae was born on November 20, 1934, in the small town of Belleville, Michigan, to John Alexander and Josephine Louise Smith McRae, who also had a younger daughter.
 In the early 1940s, the family left Michigan and moved to Fort Wayne, Indiana, where McRae attended a military school for some time, before they eventually returned to Michigan in 1946.
 There, the elder McRae found lodging in suburban St. Clair Shores, where the family earned a positive reputation for leading law-abiding, honest lives.
 McRae went to the Lakeview High School, where he mainly engaged in sports and was on the football team, but by this time, he also started to engage in small-time crime.
 In 1948, McRae and a friend ran away from home, for which missing persons reports were filed, only to later be found in an auto repair shop in Fort Wayne, Indiana, where McRae had been working as a day laborer.
 By the age of 15, he was 5'2" and weighed 90 pounds, but was unpopular in school and the neighborhood because of his aggressive and disruptive behavior towards other children and students.
 As a result, McRae was frequently disciplined by the school administration, and earned a reputation as a bully.

 During this period, he also stole money from his parents and other people's property such as cars and boats, and even more disturbingly, he dissected a dog near the family home.
 McRae also began to exhibit signs of an apparent sexual disorder, as he started assaulting and sexually harassing children of both sexes who were significantly younger than him.